wbenny/DetoursNT/README.md

 - This implementation intentionally crashes on SEH exceptions which occur inside of Detours.
 This is because SEH handlers are usually located in CRT (which is ommited here).
-- Only x86 and x64 is currently supported.
+- Supported architectures are: x86, x64, ARM (32-bit) and ARM64.

 ### License